Skip to main content

 So, read on to learn everything you need to know to keep you and your pup as relaxed as possible during her heat cycle.
 With just a little TLC, and maybe an extra homemade treat or two, it’ll be a piece of cake!

-At around 9 months of age, female dogs will experience their first heat cycle.
+At around 9 months of age, a female dog will experience her first heat cycle.

 Step 1: It begins with the proestrus phase, when you may notice visible changes like a swollen vulva and bloody discharge.
 East Central Veterinary Hospital (ECVV) explains that this is when the female will become attractive to males, but she will not be receptive to mating.
-This stage lasts an average of nine days, though it can extend up to 27 days or even be skipped entirely.
+In fact, she can be rather against it!
+This stage lasts an average of 9 days, though it can extend up to 27 days or even be skipped entirely.

 Step 2: During estrus, the next phase, the female is releasing pheromones and is ready to mate.
 The American Kennel Club notes that she may even approach male dogs and initiate contact by offering her behind to be mounted.
 Her vulva will remain swollen but soften slightly, while her discharge will contain less blood.
 It can be more of a watery, tan, or salmon-colored liquid at this stage in the cycle.